coldmayo/BuildingACluster/Building a home HPC.md

 - Firewall
 	- Firewalld
 - NTP
-	- configuri Network Time Protocol (NTP) on a cluster of servers
+	- configure Network Time Protocol (NTP) on a cluster of servers

 The basic steps:
 1. Install OS on each machine